ilpomo/uruz/README.md

 partial differential equations (PDEs).
 It subdivides a large problem into smaller, simpler parts that are called finite elements.

-This project specifically addresses the Poisson equation, commonly used in electromagnetism, fluid dynamics, and other fields.
+This project specifically addresses the Poisson's equation, commonly used in electromagnetism, fluid dynamics, and other fields.

 ## Dependencies